gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-BANK PRESIDENT A SUICIDE.
-The Bank Closes and the Shooting of the Offical Follows.
-(By the Associated Press.)
-Silverton, Colo, Jan.
-3.-The body of Jas.
-H. Robin, president and principal owner of the Bank of Silverton, which closed its doors yesterday, was found today three miles below town, with a bullet hole through the right temple.
+PRESIDENT SENT BULLET THROUGH HIS BRAIN.
+Had Borrowed Large Sums From His Own Bank.
+Silverton, Col., Jan.
+3.-The body of James H. Robin, president and principal owner of the Bank of Silverton, which closed its doors yesterday, was found to-day three miles below town, with a bullet hole through the right temple.
 In his right hand was still clutched the revolver with which he had ended his life.
 His wife and three children are in England at present.
-Cashier Mundes action in closing the bank to avoid a run is generally commended by the business men.
-Mr. Munde declined to make any statement regarding the bank's condition except to say that he believed that the bank would be able to pay dollar for dollar if the pressure does not become too great.
-The bank, which was a private corporation, is said to have had deposits amounting to $150,000 or more, and a report is current that Robin had borrowed large sums from the bank to carry on mining operations.
-He was interested in the Iowa Tiger silver ledge and the Camp Bird extension mining companys.
+Cashier Munde's action in closing the bank in order to avoid a run, is generally commended by business men.
+Mr. Munde to-day declined to make any statement regarding the bank's condition, except to say that he believed the bank would be able to pay dollar for dollar if the pressure does not become too great.
+The bank, which is a private corporation, is said to have had deposits amounting to $150,000 or more, and a report is current that Robin had borrowed large sums from the bank to carry on mining operations.
+He was interested in the Iowa, Tiger, Silver Ledge and Camp Bird Mining Extension companies.

 Click image to open full size in new tab